GilmoreEng/GOOD-form/GOOD-KiraW.md

 |:---:|:---:|
 | Follow up Disciplinary Action Discussion | Attended Compendency series for Communication.
 What's next?
 Do you have sign copy of the form?
 | WEBSITE Timeline for Vis by end of year or ELSE! |
+| ^^^ GOAL this year states ^^^ | Increase SciViz visibility on campus by meeting with 10 faculty members in Q1 to discuss needs, software, systems requirements, projects and training topics.
+Through these interviews create workshop material detailing a SciViz project workflow in Q2 to deliver in Q3.
+Curate 3 examples to publish as webpage content in Q4. === timeline.